-Juvenile Justice and Delinquency Prevention.
-The term 'firemen' shall mean both

-'eligible fireman'; or 'fireman' as defined in G.S.
-58-86-25 and all full-time, permanent 1 2 part-time and temporary employees of the North Carolina Division of Forest Resources, 3 Department of Environment and Natural Resources, during the time they are actively engaged in fire-fighting activities; and shall mean all full-time employees of the North 4 5 Carolina Department of Insurance during the time they are actively engaged in fire-6 fighting activities, during the time they are training fire fighters or rescue squad workers, 7 and during the time they are engaged in activities as members of the State Emergency 8 Response Team, when the Team has been activated.
-The term 'rescue squad worker' shall 9 mean a person who is dedicated to the purpose of alleviating human suffering and 10 assisting anyone who is in difficulty or who is injured or becomes suddenly ill by providing the proper and efficient care or emergency medical services.
-In addition, this 11 12 person must belong to an organized rescue squad which is eligible for membership in the North Carolina Association of Rescue Squads, Inc., and the person must have attended a 13 14 minimum of 36 hours of training and meetings in the last calendar year.
-Each rescue 15 squad belonging to the North Carolina Association of Rescue Squads, Inc., must file a 16 roster of those members meeting the above requirements with the State Treasurer on or about January 1 of each year, and this roster must be certified to by the secretary of said 17 18 association.
-In addition, the term 'rescue squad worker' shall mean a member of an ambulance service certified by the Department of Health and Human Services under 19 20 Article 7 of Chapter 131E of the General Statutes.
-The Department of Health and Human 21 Services shall furnish a list of ambulance service members to the State Treasurer on or about January 1 of each year.
-The term 'Civil Air Patrol members' shall mean those 22 23 senior members of the North Carolina Wing-Civil Air Patrol 18 years of age or older and 24 currently certified under G.S.
+The term 'law-enforcement officer,' 'officer,' or 'fireman' shall mean all lawenforcement officers employed full time by the State of North Carolina or any county or municipality thereof and all full-time custodial employees of the North Carolina Department of Correction and all full-time institutional and detention employees of the Division of Youth Services of the Department of Health and Human Services.
+Department of Juvenile Justice and Delinquency Prevention.
+The term 'firemen' shall mean both 'eligible fireman'; or 'fireman' as defined in G.S.
+58-86-25 and all full-time, permanent part-time and temporary employees of the North Carolina Division of Forest Resources, Department of Environment and Natural Resources, during the time they are actively engaged in fire-fighting activities; and shall mean all full-time employees of the North Carolina Department of Insurance during the time they are actively engaged in firefighting activities, during the time they are training fire fighters or rescue squad workers. and during the time they are engaged in activities as members of the State Emergency Response Team, when the Team has been activated.
+The term 'rescue squad worker' shall mean a person who is dedicated to the purpose of alleviating human suffering and assisting anyone who is in difficulty or who is injured or becomes suddenly ill by providing the proper and efficient care or emergency medical services.
+In addition, this person must belong to an organized rescue squad which is eligible for membership in the North Carolina Association of Rescue Squads, Inc., and the person must have attended a minimum of 36 hours of training and meetings in the last calendar year.
+Each rescue squad belonging to the North Carolina Association of Rescue Squads, Inc., must file a roster of those members meeting the above requirements with the State Treasurer on or about January 1 of each year, and this roster must be certified to by the secretary of said association.
+In addition, the term 'rescue squad worker' shall mean a member of an ambulance service certified by the Department of Health and Human Services pursuant to Article 7 of Chapter 131E of the General Statutes.
+The Department of Health and Human Services shall furnish a list of ambulance service members to the State Treasurer on or about January 1 of each year.
+The term 'Civil Air Patrol members' shall mean those senior c '1 e members of the North Carolina Wing-Civil Air Patrol 18 years of age or older and currently certified pursuant to G.S.
 143B-491(a).
 The term 'fireman' shall also mean county fire marshals when engaged in the performance of their county duties.
-The term 'rescue 25 26 squad worker' shall also mean county emergency services coordinators when engaged in 27 the performance of their county duties."
-28
+The term 'rescue squad worker' shall also mean county emergency services coordinators when engaged in the performance of their county duties."